 What fees does the seller pay when selling a house?
-That can be a tough question to answer if you’ve never sold a home before.
+That can be a tough question to answer if you’ve never sold a home before or when you don’t have a home selling process.
 While you certainly know that there are costs attached, figuring out which ones can be tough.
 Unfortunately, going into the the home selling process without knowing them is a great way to suffer from sticker shock – and an even better way to ensure that you won’t be in a strong financial position when the process is over.

 What fees do you pay when selling a house?